Revolutionary-Games/Thrive/doc/style_guide.md

 - Defensive programming is recommended.
 The idea is to write code that expects other parts of the codebase to mess up somewhere.
-For example, when checking if a species population is extinct, instead of checking `population == 0`, it is recommended to do `population <= 0` to guard against negative population bugs.
+For example, when checking if a species is extinct, instead of checking `population == 0`, it is recommended to do `population <= 0` to guard against negative population bugs.